Anterior cruciate ligament (ACL) injury – Should I have surgery or not?

 Late – Restore full strength, function, sport/activity specific movement patterns.

-Sometimes the best interests of a team are different to the best interests of the individual e.g. if the player’s best outcome would be from surgery, but the team want the player to try non-surgical first as the rehab is quicker, in order to get them back on the pitch more quickly.
+Sometimes the best interests of a team differ from the best interests of the individual, e.g. if the player’s best outcome would be from surgery, but the team want the player to try non-surgical first as the rehab is quicker, to get them back on the pitch more quickly.
 So, watch out.

 Whether managed surgically or non-surgically, the rehab is really important, and needs to be done well to have a good outcome.